iuec/old-iuec-tech-standards/_integrated-urgent-care-technical-standards/messaging/ambulance_requests.md

 ---
 title: Ambulance Requests
+layout: content_page
 category: Integrated Urgent Care Technical Standards
 sub_category: Messaging
 ---

 Integrated Urgent Care services have the ability to directly request an ambulance for a patient where necessary.

 A message specification for Ambulance Requests is defined as part of the NHS 111 ITK Domain Message Specification.
 NHS 111 services, which are using NHS Pathways as a triage tool, are currently able to electronically  request an ambulance where the NHS Pathways tool advises one is required.